k-privateai/k-privateai.github.io/_posts/2024-10-07-PDT - KPAI seminar invitation.markdown

 <hr>
 Dear [Recipient's Name],

-We are excited to invite you to our upcoming K-Group seminar series on Private AI.
+We are excited to invite you to our upcoming K-Group seminar series on Private AI (K-PAI).
 This series aims to foster knowledge sharing, networking, and discussions on business and entrepreneurship related to personalized privacy-preserving AI within our community.
+(Please visit <a href="https://k-privateai.github.io/">here</a> to find out more about K-PAI!)

 The seminar series will feature experts discussing state-of-the-art technologies in AI and Data, which are crucial for an AI-driven future society and economy, as well as privacy protection and authentication.
 We will explore the applications and industries that will emerge as these technologies advance.

 <div class="centered-container">
 <img width="15%" src="/assets/images/kappa-to-pi.png">